dm4rnde/StockPriceOverviewAppl/README.md

 ```
 	NOTE!
-This code is not actively managed and therefore might not work as intended!
+This code is not actively managed and therefore might not work as intended
+	(and because of not being updated it might also contain vulnerabilities)!
 ```

 # Stock Price Overview Application